Home » QR Code Basics » QR Code Minimum Size: What is the Correct Dimension?

 Here’s the thing: No matter how great your QR code looks, it may not be useful to the customers if it isn’t easily scannable.

-For instance, If you want to add a QR code to a clothing label for wash and care instructions, ensure there’s enough space.
+For instance, if you want to add a QR code to a clothing label for wash and care instructions, ensure there’s enough space.
 Don’t add a QR code just for the sake of it.

-What should be the minimum size of a QR code?
+What Should Be the Minimum Size of a QR Code?

-The recommended minimum QR code size is 1 cm x 1cm.
+The recommended minimum QR code size is 1 cm x 1 cm.
 However, it’s better to keep it at 1.2 cm x 1.2 cm to ensure any smartphone can easily scan and read the QR code.
 You can make your QR codes as big as required to get high-quality images with no pixelation.

-The recommended minimum QR code for print is 1 cm x 1cm, but your QR code can be bigger depending on the complexity of a QR code and the estimated scanning distance.
+The recommended minimum QR code for print is 1 cm x 1 cm, but your QR code can be bigger depending on the complexity of a QR code and the estimated scanning distance.
 More complex QR codes require bigger sizes for easy and quick scanning.
 The margins of the QR code should also be wide enough to avoid any bleeding during print.

 You should also ensure the QR codes are always printed in high resolution with a good contrast.

-It’s important to remember that there is no right size for printing QR codes.
+It’s important to remember that there is no single right size for printing QR codes.
 The right size depends on how much space you have available and how easy it is to scan QR codes.

-How to calculate the right size for your QR code?
+How to Calculate the Right Size for Your QR Code

-1. Scanning distance
+1. Scanning Distance

 The scanning distance for QR codes depends on their placement.
 It is an important factor to consider when deciding on a QR code’s size.